afriteknz/k8s-infrastructure/README.md

 *I am using this repo for continuous learning of Kubernetes components, deployment practices & associated tools.*

-Why add complexity running our apps on kubernetes? should we use VMs, Serverless, baremetal or Containers.
-The answer to this question doesnt have a simple answer.
-Depending on various factors,

-After riding the kubernetes hype train, in the end, we all realise that,
+Why introduce complexity by running our apps on Kubernetes?
+Should we use VMs, serverless, bare metal, or containers instead?
+There’s no one-size-fits-all answer to this question; the right choice depends on various factors, after riding the kubernetes hype train, in the end, we all realise that,

 ```
 - Not everything has to be on Kubernetes